Streamline your search for freelance work by setting up profiles on the top freelance websites.

 1. Upwork

-That being said, some freelance designers secure plenty of work on Upwork and score project after project.
-Upwork can be worth the time — it offers the potential for great returns once you’ve established yourself on the freelance platform.
+Still, many freelance designers secure steady work on Upwork and land project after project.
+It can be worth the time—it's got the potential for great returns once you've established yourself.

 2. Designhill